 Microsoft is gearing up to release its Windows 10 version 1903, May 2019 Update, to testers in the Release Preview during the second week of April with an official release to the public in late May.
 The seventh feature update won’t significantly change the way you use your computer, but it’ll bring a slew of improvements and changes to the update experience.

-Starting with the May 2019 Update, Windows 10 will no longer force feature updates to your device.
+Starting with the May 2019 Update, Windows 10 will no longer force upgrades to your device.
 Instead, you’ll receive a notification letting you know the update is ready, and you’ll have the choice to initiate the upgrade to the latest version manually or ignore it to continue using your current version without missing maintenance and security updates.

 However, when your version of windows 10 is getting close to the end of service, Windows Update will download and install the feature update automatically to keep your device supported.